 The Langtang River passes through the high, gentle Langtang Valley before emptying in a raging torrent into the Bhote Kosi River through a long, narrow defile at the west end of the valley.
 Whereas the major rivers of Nepal flow south from Tibet cutting through the Himalayan chain, the Langtang River, a major tributary of the Trisuli Ganga, flows east to west, cutting, as it were, across the grain of the country.
 The Trisuli, or Bhote Kosi as it becomes above Dhunche, forms an important corridor and ancient trade route through the mountains between the Ganesh and Langtang Himal, to Kerong in Tibet.

-There are several trips around Langtang region.
-So pick up your interested trip which is listed below.
+There are several trips around the Langtang region.
+So pick up your interesting trip which is listed below.

 We used Amigo Treks for our trek to EBC in Sept-Oct 2021.
 The planning started in Mar-April 2021 in the middle of the pandemic so